When is is put in English? Uses of was - were

 Have you been to...

-Have you been to Europe? - Have you been to Europe?
+Have you been to Europe? -Have you been to Europe?

-• some experience;
+• some lived experience;

-• completion or result of some business;
+• completeness or result of some matter;

 I am going to do...